 - Human Impacts on Biodiversity

-The AP ES science practices explain the skills a student should acquire during the course and be able to execute in the exam.
-Listed below are the 7 skill categories that you should master by the end of your APES course.
-Note that questions on the exam will ask you to solve problems by using one or more of these science practices4.
+The APES science practices explain the skills you should acquire during the course and be able to execute in the exam.
+Below are the 7 skill categories you should master by the end of your course.
+Note that questions on the exam will ask you to solve problems by using 1 or more of these science practices.

 Science Practice 1: Concept Explanation